Showtime’s Twin Peaks

 Richard Horne (Eamon Farren) is picking up some cocaine, meeting with Red (Balthazar Getty), a strange dude accompanied by men with guns.
 Apparently he has a problem with his liver, has to beat it a bit.
 There’s a lot more nastiness in the small town of Twin Peaks than even 25 years ago.
 Darkness never left.
 Used to be Bobby Briggs (Dana Ashbrook), now a deputy sheriff, was the bad boy.
 Looks like the Horne family still has its share of bad apples.
 And Red, he’s creepy.
 He’s psychotic, also a bit of a magician.

-Red: “Just remember this, kid.
-I will saw your head open and eat your brains if you fuck me over.”
+.
+I will saw your head open and eat your brains if you fuck me over

 Over at the Fat Trout Trailer Park, we see Carl Rodd (Harry Dean Stanton) after all this time.
 He’s headed into town, same time each day.
 He hasn’t changed, either.
 Good man.
 Loves his cigarettes.
 In town at the Double R, Shelly Johnson (Mädchen Amick) works her shift as usual, as does the giggling waitress.
 Life goes on and on in their slice of America.